Francesco Castellacci

-Francesco Castellacci (born 4 April 1987 in Rome) is a professional racing driver from Italy.
+Francesco Castellacci de Villanova (born 4 April 1987 in Rome) is a professional racing driver from Italy.
 Francesco studied at Marymount International School, Rome and Universita' Bocconi before starting his career as a racing driver.

 Together with Federico Leo, he won the drivers title of the 2011 FIA GT3 European Championship, driving a Ferrari 458 Italia GT3.

 Career

 Formula Azzurra

 Castellacci began his single-seater career in late 2005, racing in the Formula Azzurra Winter Trophy.
 In the series' four races, all held at Adria International Raceway, he achieved two podium places to be classified in third place.
 In 2006, he entered the full Formula Azzurra championship, scoring 24 points to finish eighth in the final standings.

 Formula Three

 In late 2006, Castellacci tested a Formula Three car for the first time, driving for the British team Hitech Racing at Rockingham Motor Speedway.
 In 2007, he took part in the full British Formula 3 Championship season, racing alongside Australian driver John Martin at Alan Docking Racing.
 Castellacci failed to score a point in the 22 races he competed in, with his best result coming in the first race at Donington Park, where he finished in fifteenth position.
 He also took part in the Masters of Formula 3 race held at Zolder, finishing in 26th place.

 The following year, Castellacci returned to his native Italy to compete in the Italian Formula Three Championship for Lucidi Motors.
 He finished the season fourth overall, taking six podium places along with a double pole position at the Monza round.
 The title was won by his team-mate Mirko Bortolotti.

 Castellacci continued in the series for 2009, switching teams to join Prema Powerteam.
 He finished in the points on eleven occasions and took a single podium position at Misano to be classified in eighth place overall.
 During the year, he once again took part in the Masters of Formula Three event, this time racing for Manor Motorsport.
 He finished the race in 30th place.